Skip to content

 As you gain work experience and pass through the different HVAC certifications, your earning potential will steadily increase.

-For instance, when you start as an HVAC technician in NC, you can expect to earn around $32,700.
-After about 5 years, that salary jumps to an average of $44,719.
-If you continue to the path of HVAC service manager, you can command a salary of over $70,000.
+For instance, the bottom 10% of HVAC technicians in NC make an average of $36,990.
+With more experience, that salary jumps to an average of $50,610.
+If you continue on the path of an HVAC service manager, you can command a salary of over $72,000.